NivekGnu/2800-202510-BBY25/README.md

 4. Fork this repository for yourself and place your ".env" in the folder.
 It should be in the main folder (you should see index.js as well)

+5. Use "node index.js" to get it running locally (ie. http://localhost:3000/)
+  - Bonus: use "nodemon index.js" if you want the server to refresh with you changes after you save them (ctrl + s)
+  - **You may need to install nodemon (npm i nodemon)**

 ## Features
  - Purchase fresh produce directly form the farmer
  - Create, edit, and delete postings